Conversions & reproductionsAuthor: M.E. Williams

 When deciding what side of the fence you are on, here's a few things to consider:

-MVS to AES conversions are uncommon in the modern market.
-You'll mostly find reproductions or EPROM conversions - both explained below.
+MVS to AES conversions are generally uncommon in the modern market.

-Most MVS to AES conversions done by modern modders are advertised as such - and most are woefully overpriced.
+Most MVS to AES conversions done by modern modders (like Neotropolis) are advertised as such - and are woefully overpriced.

 True conversions typically only exist for the more outrageously priced AES games like Kizuna Encounter or Metal Slug.
 You won't often find conversions for common titles under $500 or so.

-There are some games, like Metal Slug X, that can't be converted from MVS to AES due to an Altera Max chip included on the PCB - but you can find Reproductions..
+There are some games, like Metal Slug X, that cannot be easily converted from MVS to AES due to an Altera Max chip included on the PCB for security.

 Ask yourself these questions: Should I just get an authentic MVS game and compatible converter?
 How much do I actually care about an AES game form factor in these games?
 If I'm willing to get a true conversion, would I just be better off getting a reproduction?